ctron/kura-container/README.md

 Now you can access `/home/user/path/to/bundles` on your host machine and bundles will be loaded by Kura inside the docker container.

-**Note:** It may be that a bundle which is first installed needs to be manually started using the Kura Web UI.
+**Note:** It may be that a bundle, which is first installed, needs to be manually started using the Kura Web UI.

 ## Running with JMX enabled